tknainoo/Discord-bot-delete-all-roles/README.md

-# Discord Role Deleter Bot
+# Discord Role Deleter Bot By NAINOO

 A Discord bot that allows server administrators to delete **all roles** safely with confirmation.